Climate of Chicago: Summer

 Chicago's yearly precipitation comes in at an average of about 36 in, but during the summer, rain arises from short-lived hit-or-miss rain rather than actual prolonged rainfalls, and thunderstorms also occur with regularity at night.
 Derechos are also common during the summertime, the most notable being, the August 4, 2008 derecho, which produced five tornadoes across the Chicago area and killed one person.
 In a normal summer, temperatures exceed 90 °F on 23 days.
 Summer is both the rainiest and sunniest season in Chicago; only the three months of June through August experience more than 65% of possible sunshine.

 In July 2012, during the 2012 North American heat wave, Chicago reached and exceeded 100 F for three consecutive days at O'Hare Airport with highs reaching 103 F in the city and many suburban areas recording temperatures between 105 and 110 F. It was the first time in 65 years that Chicago had ever seen a triad of 100 °F days.
-Chicago nearly recorded a fourth consecutive 100 °F day, but the temperature reached 98 degrees at O'Hare in late morning before a weak cold front came through the area and cooled temperatures off slightly in the city area, holding in the lower 90s.
+Chicago nearly recorded a fourth consecutive 100 °F day, but the temperature reached 98 F at O'Hare in late morning before a weak cold front came through the area and cooled temperatures off slightly in the city area, holding in the lower 90s degrees Fahrenheit (32 to 34 degrees C).
 The effects of the cold front did not affect many suburban areas, as temperatures reached or exceeded 100 °F for a fourth consecutive day throughout much of the region.

 During the summer, Lake Michigan continues to have an effect on Chicago weather, but it is not as common or as strong as it is during the spring months.
 On very hot days, temperatures can still be cooler along the immediate shoreline and slightly inland of the lake if winds blow from the east.
-Temperatures can be held in the 70s or 80s in these areas while outlying and suburban areas temperatures are rising well into the 90s.
+Temperatures can be held in the 70s or 80s °F (22 to 31 °C) in these areas while outlying and suburban areas temperatures are rising well into the 90s °F (33 to 37 °C).
 Temperatures can also reach extreme levels of heat on the immediate shoreline, such as when the air temperature reached 105 °F at Northerly Island during the aforementioned July 2012 heat wave.